abrazinskas/FewSum/README.md

 ## Preparation

 We provide checkpoints for each step for Amazon, which can be downloaded by following links in each section below.
-Checkpoints need to be placed to `artifacts/amazon/checkpoints/`
+Checkpoints need to be placed to `artifacts/amazon/checkpoints/`.
+If you use a different path, specify it in a run configuration file, e.g., `fewsum/config/model_hp/unsup_run.py`.

 We also provide the word vocabulary, BPE vocabularies, and a true caser in `artifacts/amazon/misc`.
 These can be produced for custom datasets using scripts available in `fewsum/scripts`.